As part of the State Government’s reform agenda, a new Local Government Act will be drafted.

 - Local governments are not legally permitted to create incorporated businesses, unlike in Queensland and Victoria.

-- Concerns about unfair competition with private businesses.
+- Concerns also exist about unfair competition with private businesses.

 Ideas for change